HTTP File Generator

 This opens the main dialog which has similar input fields as the CLI tool and shells out to the Rust httpgenerator.exe executable.

 The Visual Studio extension resolves httpgenerator.exe from HTTPGENERATOR_PATH, the bundled VSIX payload, repo-root workspace target\debug / target\release outputs during development, or PATH.
+A Cargo-installed CLI can therefore be reused when you want the extension to target the same binary you use from the terminal.

 You can supply Azure Entra ID tenant and scope settings by clicking on the ... button beside the Authorization Headers input field.
 The Rust CLI acquires the access token during generation.